John Bond (quarterback)

-Andrew John Bond II (born March 19, 1961) is a former American football quarterback.
+Andrew John Bond II (born March 19, 1961) is an American former football quarterback.
 He was the starting quarterback for the Mississippi State Bulldogs in 1980, 1981, 1982, and 1983.
 He played in the wishbone offense under head coach Emory Bellard.

 College career

-Bond's college career included a 6–3 win over Alabama in 1980, a game still considered by Bulldog fans to be the greatest in school history.
+Bond's college career included a 6–3 win over Alabama in 1980, a game considered by some Bulldog fans to be one of the greatest in school history.
 In addition, Bond is the only quarterback in college football history to beat LSU four times., and he was also named the MVP of the 1981 Hall of Fame Bowl.

 Bond is fourth in total offense on the Bulldogs' career list with 6,901 (4,621 passing and 2,280 rushing).
-Bond's rushing total was an SEC record for over two decades, but was eventually passed by Matt Jones of Arkansas, Tim Tebow of Florida, and Dak Prescott and Nick Fitzgerald of Mississippi State.
+Bond's career rushing total was an SEC record for a quarterback until 2004, when it was eclipsed by Matt Jones of Arkansas.

 College statistics

 Professional career

 After college, Bond signed with the Saskatchewan Roughriders in 1984 but did not appear in any games.
 He was then drafted by the Cleveland Browns in the third round of the 1984 NFL Supplemental Draft of USFL and CFL players.